-The low oil pressure indicator and PGM-FI malfunction indicator lamp come on when you turn the ignition switch ON so you can check that they are working.
-The indicators remain on until after the engine is started.
-These indicators are identified in the table on page 15 and 16 with the words: Lamp Check.
+The low oil pressure indicator comes on when you turn the ignition switch ON so you can check that it is working.
+The indicator remains on until after the engine is started.
+The low oil pressure indicator is identified in the table on page 16 with the words: Lamp Check.